Zarkonnen/se-interpreter/README.md

 Second, you can specify a `--executorFactory=`_path-to-factory_ command line argument.
 The executor factory is a module that should export a function called `get(stepType)`, returning either an step type implementation/getter, or null if the module can't supply an implementation for playing back a step called `stepType`.
 See `examples/example_factory.js` for a simple example.

 ## Using se-interpreter as a module
 It's also possible to use se-interpreter as a module in other node code, using `require('se-interpreter')`.
+To try this out, install se-interpreter locally as a node module:

+    npm install se-interpreter

-To try this out, you can start up Selenium Server, enter `node` and drive a simple interpreter session from the command line:
+Then, start up a Selenium Server, enter `node` and drive a simple interpreter session from the command line:

-    var si = require('./node_modules/.bin/se-interpreter');
+    var si = require('se-interpreter');
     var tr = new si.TestRun({"steps": [{"type":"get", "url":"http://www.google.com"}]}, "Go to Google");
     tr.listener = si.getInterpreterListener(tr);
     tr.start();